DCute25/Stock-Volatility-Modeling-Quant-Finance/README.md

 # NVIDIA Volatility Modeling (2018–2024)

-This project was completed as part of the course **Quantitative Methods for Financial Markets**, where I analyzed the volatility of NVIDIA (NVDA) stock using time series econometric models in R.
+This project was completed as part of the course **Quantitative Methods for Financial Markets** by **Monash University**, where I analyzed the volatility of NVIDIA (NVDA) stock using time series econometric models in R.

 ## Project Overview